Header Top Bar

 Blibli aims to strengthen its integrated omnichannel commerce ecosystem by adding the best cafes and restaurants with attractive offers for Surabaya customers.

 With this collaboration, Apkrindo hopes to strengthen local F&B businesses after the official PPKM is lifted.
-The partnership also offers a unique opportunity for customers to enjoy the best culinary experiences with the best price, discounts, and rewards.
+The partnership also offers a unique opportunity for customers to enjoy the best culinary experiences at the best price, discounts, and rewards.

 The growing number of foreign investors in Surabaya